 Winter: Rest & Plan (December–February)

-Step 9: Minimalist Garden Maintenance Routine 🛠️
+Step 9: Process for a Minimalist Garden: Maintenance Routine

-You don’t need to spend hours in your garden every day.
-A simple routine is key:
+You don't need to spend hours in your garden every day.
+A simple routine is key.

 Daily (5–10 minutes)